thoughtbot/factory_bot/GETTING_STARTED.md

 Dependent Attributes
 --------------------

-Attributes can be based on the values of other attributes using the evaluator that is yielded to lazy attribute blocks:
+Attributes can be based on the values of other attributes using the evaluator that is yielded to dynamic attribute blocks:

 ```ruby
 factory :user do